gudamzy/IDB30102_GroupX_CANBusIntrusionDetection/02_Literature_Review/README.md

-02_Literature_Review

-Supporting material for Chapter 2 of the proposal.
-The content matches Chapter 2; if Chapter 2 changes, update these files in the same commit.
 File	Content
 `literature_review_table.md`	Table 2.1 from the proposal and the SLR thematic synthesis `technique_comparison.md`	Why RF, DT and SVM were chosen over other techniques